release-it/release-it/docs/prerequisites.md

 set with `github.tokenRef` and `gitlab.tokenRef`, respectively.

 Then, it will authenticate, and verify whether the current user is a collaborator and authorized to publish a release.

+To skip these checks, use `github.skipChecks` or `gitlab.skipChecks`, respectively.